rgb-archive/spec/rgb_specification_bip_style.md

 +---------------+----------------------------------+
 </pre>

-* The `Color_Input` address is contained as a field in the contract followed by a digital signature.
+* The `Color_Input` address is contained as a field in the Contract followed by a digital signature.
 * The `Color_Output` address is given by the payee to the issuer.
-Contain the total issued asset which is the same number as the satoshi value of the output.
+It contains the total issued asset which is the same number as the satoshi value of the output.
 * `BTC_Change` is the bitcoin change
 * The `OP_RETURN` contains an indentifier of the contract which can be issuer in different ways:
 	* `sha256` of the contract which content is distributed with a yet-to-specify mechanism